Skip to main content

 Outcome Mapping

-A participatory planning and monitoring approach that tracks behaviour changes in the people, groups, and organisations a programme works with directly, rather than long-term development outcomes.
+A participatory planning and monitoring approach that tracks behavior changes in the people, groups, and organizations a program works with directly, rather than long-term development outcomes.

 Qualitative Data

-Non-numerical information captured through words, images, or observations that reveals the how and why behind programme outcomes, providing depth and context to quantitative findings.
+Non-numerical information captured through words, images, or observations that reveals the how and why behind program outcomes, providing depth and context to quantitative findings.

 Adaptive Management